The ‘special one’ — Hifiman’s new mid-fi benchmark

 Midrange

 This is among the finest midrange presentations I have heard from any Hifiman headphone.
 Many Hifiman designs carry a noticeable dip in the 1–2kHz region that can thin vocals and push instruments slightly behind the mix.
 The HE600 is meaningfully more neutral here, sitting closer in character to the Hifiman Sundara — which always had an honest midrange — but with more body and presence.
 Vocals sit naturally, instrumental weight is convincing, and complex arrangements resolve without congestion.
-On “Private Investigations” by Dire Straits, the guitar, bass, and Knopfler’s vocal each occupy a distinct space, and the interplay between them is rendered with real clarity and patience.
+On “Private Investigations” by Dire Straits, the guitar, bass, and Knopfler’s vocal each occupy a distinct space, and the interplay between them comes through with real clarity and patience.

 Treble

-Soundstage and Imaging
+Soundstage and imaging

 Comparisons